-But his most recent creation is the new mumble rap song titled “Original Recipe Freestyle”.
-He worked in collaboration with fast food giant, KFC, to commemorate the brand’s new meal offering, showcasing how #TheWrapGameHasChanged.
+His most recent creation is the new mumble rap song titled “Original Recipe Freestyle”.
+He worked in collaboration with fast-food giant, KFC to commemorate the brand’s new meal-offering, showcasing how #TheWrapGameHasChanged.
 The unusual drop was quickly followed by a viral ad featuring the rap maven.
-The advert, also features rapper, actress and media personality, Boity, who has been making serious waves in the local hip-hop scene since the debut of her hit single “Wuz Dat?” and follow up smash “Bakae”, together with television personality, Scoop Makhathini and rapper Tounchline.
+The advert, also features rapper, actress and media personality, Boity, who has been making serious waves in the local hip-hop scene since the debut of her hit single “Wuz Dat?” and follow up smash “Bakae”, together with television personality, Scoop Makhathini and rapper Touchline.

 He worked with Truhitz on production and wrote the song with Adilson ‘Ason’ Sitoe.
 The song is true to the form of the mumble wave by using catchy lines and emanating that good vibe.
 Stogie dropped the song on Twitter and it’s now available on iTunes and Spotify.
 According to the social media platform, tweeps are loving the song, with some questioning his new musical direction; while some fans were more forgiving as the OG threw a couple of bars that appeased his core following.
 Listen to it and decide for yourself.

 “This sound is new for me but I am all about expanding what I can still do as a rapper.
 I appreciate the love the fam has been showing me; in the streets, at gigs, on all my projects, and on social media.
 It’s an exciting time in local hip hop; from the music aspect, brand associations, and the lifestyle we live and breathe as fans of the culture.
 I can’t wait to see what happens next.”